AntonBrito/full-stack/README.md

 -As a user we can change password or signout.

--As a user after sign up, we can have access to get schedulle or make an appoitment according with your daily schedulle
+-As a user after sign up, we can have access to get schedulle or make an Appointment according with your daily schedulle

 -As a user we can have good information or news about events thats its happening or that its coming.